Skip to main content

 tip

-If you want to see how entity.type:host vs. entity.selfType:host behaves, you can open the Infrastructure view and add the queries into the search bar and see the results.
-You'll see the same list of hosts returned within the UI.
-But, when you use selfType, you'll notice that the server towers do not contain the pizza boxes representing each of the Entities.
+If you want to see how entity.type vs. entity.selfType behaves, you can open the Infrastructure view and add the queries into the search bar and see the results.
+When you use selfType, you'll notice that the entity towers do not contain the child entities (represented as pizza boxes) that are associated with the parent entity.

 3.5: Setup an Alert for the New Event